mademoixcel/Payroll/README.md

  **Note that I used a [random generator](http://random-name-generator.info/) to generate the names used in this project and a [list randomizer](https://www.randomlists.com/list-randomizer?dup=true&qty=7&items=Founders%2FEntrepreneurs%0AProduct+Development%0AEngineering%2FTechnology%0ASales+and+Business+Development%0AMarketing%0AOperations%0AHuman+Resources%0AFinance+and+Accounting%0ACustomer+Support%0ALegal+and+Compliance) to randomize the departments to allow for duplicates.**

 # Numbering my rows and using RAND() & RANDBETWEEN()
 I used SEQUENCE() to number my rows, then copied the randomly generated names to my spreadsheet.
 The male's and female's names were stacked on top of each other.
 To get my way around this, I used RAND().
 1st problem was solved.
 The next thing was to give working hours to each employee.
-I used RANDBETWEEN() to do this, setting my minimum and maximum working hours.
+I used RANDBETWEEN() to do this, setting the minimum and maximum working hours.
 I did this for each week in the month of March.
 I also used RANDBETWEEN() to randomize the amount to be paid to each employee, equally setting the minimum and maximum.

 ![Screenshot (997)](https://github.com/mademoixcel/Payroll/assets/124081194/fb8c6070-c07d-4e5c-b778-142c0c912c40)

-# Calculating Gross Pay for each week
+# Calculating Gross Pay for each week using SUM()

+I calculated salary for each employee by multiplying the amount paid per hour and hours_worked.

+# Overtime and Overtime Payment.

+The client asked to calculate the overtime for each employee